apache/incubator-hugegraph-doc/content/en/docs/guides/faq.md

   `NoHostAvailableException` It means that the service cannot be connected to `Cassandra`.
 If you are sure to use the `cassandra` backend, please install and start the service first.
 As for the fact that this prompt itself may not be straightforward enough, we will update the documentation to explain it.

-- The `bin` directory contains `start-hugegraph.sh`, `start-restserver.sh` and `start-gremlinserver.sh` scripts seem to be related to startup.
+- The `bin` directory contains `start-hugegraph.sh`, `start-restserver.sh` and `start-gremlinserver.sh`.
+These scripts seem to be related to startup.
 Which one should be used?

-  Since version 0.3.3, GremlinServer and RestServer have been merged into HugeGraphServer as `start-hugegraph.sh`.
-Just use it to start.
-The latter two will be deleted in subsequent versions.
+  Since version 0.3.3, GremlinServer and RestServer have been merged into HugeGraphServer.
+To start, use start-hugegraph.sh.
+The latter two will be removed in future versions.

 - Two graphs are configured, the names are `hugegraph` and `hugegraph1`, and the command to start the service is `start-hugegraph.sh`.
 Is only the hugegraph graph opened?